Don Giovanni (album)

-Don Giovanni is an album by the Italian singer-songwriter Lucio Battisti.
-Nearly four years in its making, it was released in March 1986 by the Numero Uno label and was later re-released by Sony BMG.
+Don Giovanni is the sixteenth studio album by the Italian singer-songwriter Lucio Battisti.
+Nearly four years in its making, it was released in March 1986 by Battisti's Numero Uno label and was later re-released by Sony BMG.
 In stylistic terms, it features an avant-garde blend of an almost minimalist sound, featuring synthpop inspired electronics, with classic Italian popular music.
 The title of the album alludes to Mozart's famous work Don Giovanni.

 Track listing

 All lyrics written by Pasquale Panella, all music composed by Lucio Battisti.